-One of the most significant signs of an organized business is an effective sales pipeline.
+One of the most significant signs of an organized business is having a clear, organized, and standardized sales funnel.
 Healthy businesses have high converting pipelines without blockages/bottlenecks.

-Outside an ideal reality, there’s no such thing as a sales pipeline that converts 100% of the leads into customers.
-Even the most simple of purchase cycles are influenced by a diversity of factors.
-What a stronger, well-structured sales process does is make sure the process is converting as well as it possibly can.
+Outside of an ideal reality, there’s no such thing as a sales pipeline that converts 100% of the leads into customers.
+Even the most simple purchase cycles are influenced by multiple factors.
+The strongest, most well-structured sales processes make sure their process is converting as well as it possibly can.

-The Sales Pipeline is made up of the stages you have in your sales cycle.
-It can also be understood as the process Sales Reps make in order to turn new leads into real customers, generally in a visual way.
+The sales CRM is all about the vendor-customer relationship.
+The process reflects the stages you have in your sales cycle.
+It can also be understood as the process sales representatives make in order to turn new leads into real customers, generally in a visual way.

 The process begins with the user identifying a problem (or several) and searching for a solution.
 Generally, the marketing team will take care of this first step, since it is typically the stage where the users have their first contact with the business.

-When the buyer comes to the conclusion that the service or product is the solution they are looking for, signing up is the next step.
-And great news: you have a new lead who has entered into your Sales Pipeline!
+When a buyer comes to the conclusion that the service or product is the solution they are looking for, signing up is the next step.
+And great news: you have a new lead who has entered into your sales CRM!

-From this moment on, the Sales Reps work through some steps:
+From this moment on, the sales reps work through the following steps:

 1 – Prospecting

 4 – Presentation

 In a customer-centric process, the reps will understand the customer’s needs and present the best way of addressing that problem with their product or service as the solution, of course.
 During the sales process, it is also essential to set expectations until the deal is closed.
 Learn more about sales CRM best practices here.